 Before becoming a doula, I went to school for Theater Stage Management.
 My experience as a stage manager uniquely prepared me for helping my clients during their pregnancy and birth.
 From good communication skills to implementing a vision to keeping calm in high-stress situations, I learned the importance of helping people work together to achieve a goal.

-I am mom to three boys: Liam, Caleb and Isaac.
+I am mom to three boys.
 My boys were born in a birth pool in the comfort of our own home.
 Their births were empowering and life changing events that helped me gain a better understanding of the miracle of childbirth.

 WHAT Clients SAY about